atomone-hub/govgen-validators/crosnest.md

 - Crosnest is a leading professional Proof of Stake validation company, specializing in the provision of blockchain-critical technical services within the Interchain ecosystem.
-Our comprehensive offerings include white-label node solutions, RPC services and seamless IBC integration.
+Our comprehensive offering include white-label node solutions, RPC services and seamless IBC integration.
   With a commitment to excellence and reliability, Crosnest enables blockchain projects to thrive by offering tailored solutions and expert